Aliases for CAMK2A Gene

 GeneCards Summary for CAMK2A Gene

-CAMK2A (Calcium/Calmodulin-Dependent Protein Kinase II Alpha) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include calmodulin binding and calmodulin-dependent protein kinase activity.
-An important paralog of this gene is DCX.
+CAMK2A (Calcium/Calmodulin Dependent Protein Kinase II Alpha) is a Protein Coding gene.
+Diseases associated with CAMK2A include Conduct Disorder and Autosomal Recessive Non-Syndromic Intellectual Disability.
+Among its related pathways are Axon guidance and Trafficking of AMPA receptors.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CAMK2D.

 UniProtKB/Swiss-Prot for CAMK2A Gene